gabrielefronze/rucio-db-init/README.md

 The `init-rucio-repo.sh` introduces support for different rucio tags.
 The default tag is `master` but different tags can be used via:

 ```
+    source init_rucio_database.sh <--- automatically converted to master
+    source init_rucio_database.sh master
+    source init_rucio_database.sh hotfix
+    source init_rucio_database.sh next
     source init_rucio_database.sh 1.19.1
 ```

-Please note that due to Rucio development, tags before 1.19.X are not supported due to the fact that in Python 3 `ConfigParser` has been renamed to `configparser`.
+Please note that due to Rucio development, tags before 1.19.1 are not supported due to the fact that in Python3 `ConfigParser` has been renamed to `configparser`.
+This script will be extended to handle such option if needed in the future.